Shoreline Restoration Info

 > Leider, Bullock, Plates, Adam Anderson, Oliver, Mortenson, Gwen Peterson, O'Donnell, Leach, Hage, Dancik, Braun, Sargent, Del Smith, Reinke/Solomonson

-Green Lake Owners that Completed Shoreline Restoration prior 2016
+Green Lake Owners that Completed Shoreline Restoration 2016-2017

 > Carlson, Chilson, Dancik, Glenn, Hage, Lind, Orton, Roos.

-NEW: LAKE STEWARDSHIP MLR/DNR SCORE YOUR SHORE hotlink
+LAKE STEWARDSHIP MLR/DNR SCORE YOUR SHORE hotlink- Soon to be updated

 SIMPLE STEPS TOWARD BETTER LAKE STEWARDSHIP